State Laws

 Increasing Rent: New Jersey has no specific cap on rent increases, but prohibits increases that are “unconscionable” (N.J.S.A.
 2A:18-61.1(f)).
 To raise the rent, the landlord must serve a formal “Notice to Quit and Notice of Rent Increase” at least one full month before the higher rent takes effect (N.J.S.A.
 2A:18-56(b)).
 If the tenant refuses to pay the increase because they consider it legally “unconscionable,” the landlord can take them to eviction court, where a judge will determine if the increase was fair and reasonable (Fromet Properties, Inc. v.
 Buel (1996); N.J.S.A.
 2A:18-61.1(f)).

-New Jersey allows local municipalities to enact and enforce their own rental control and rent stabilization ordinances.
+- Local Rent-Stabilization Laws: New Jersey allows municipalities to enact and enforce their own rent-stabilization ordinances.
 Currently, over 100 cities and townships in New Jersey have active rent control boards that typically cap rent increases to a specific percentage and govern how frequently rent can be raised.

-- Under New Jersey’s New Constructed Multiple Dwellings law, all newly built rental buildings are exempt from local rent control ordinances for 30 years following their completion (N.J.S.A.
+- New-Construction Exception: Under New Jersey’s New Constructed Multiple Dwellings law, all newly built rental units are exempt from local rent control ordinances for 30 years following their completion (N.J.S.A.
 2A:42-84.2).

 Sample